-Legacies are recognised when the Consolidated Entity is notified of an impending distribution or the legacy is received, whichever occurs earlier.
+Legacies are recognised when the company receives confirmation from the solicitor that SCA is legally entitled to the funds and receipt is unconditional, or when the legacy is received, whichever occurs earlier.

-Revenue from legacies comprising bequests of shares are recognised at fair value, being the market value of the shares at the date the Consolidated Entity becomes legally entitled to the shares.
-Subsequent gains or losses realised upon sale of shares are recorded in the Statement of Profit or Loss.
+Revenue from legacies comprising bequests of shares are recognised at fair value, being the market value of the shares at the date the company becomes legally entitled to the shares.
+Subsequent gains/losses realised upon sale of listed securities are recorded in profit or loss.